Relaxed & casual vacation

 WELCOME TO H REWARDS IN THE NETHERLANDS

 A vacation in the Netherlands or - as it is often called - in Holland is a unique experience.
 We offer relaxing staxs by the sea or interesting city trips to cool cities like Amsterdam.
 Close to Schiphol Airport and with direct transport links to the city center, you will find hotels of three of our attractive H Rewards brands - Steigenberger Hotels & Resorts, Jaz in the City and IntercityHotel.
-From IntercityHotel Amsterdam Airport you can even cycle to the North Sea beach of Zandvoort.
+From IntercityHotel Amsterdam Schiphol Airport you can even cycle to the North Sea beach of Zandvoort.

 In beautiful Enschede we also await you in a modern IntercityHotel - soon also in Breda and in the city of Leiden.
 Book your hotel room on hrewards.com and look forward to a great break in the Netherlands.